Meet the African Lions

 Sheba was born at a breeding facility in 1993, where she and her brother were sold as pets to a man who kept them in his house in Detroit.
 When the male lion became too difficult for his owner to handle, he was euthanized.
 Sheba eventually became more difficult to handle and her owner decided to surrendered her to the Michigan Humane Society.
 The Humane Society contacted us and we agreed to take her.

-Sheba lived at our Galt sanctuary for 15 years before being moved to her new habitat at ARK 2000 where she is now next-door-neighbor to Camba, and the other former Bolivian circus lions rescued by Animal Defenders International.
+Sheba lived at our Galt sanctuary for 15 years before being moved to her new habitat at ARK 2000 where she became next-door-neighbor to Camba and the other rescued Bolivian circus lions.

-Sheba's first steps into her spacious new habitat at ARK 2000, was an emotional experience for PAWS' directors Pat Derby and Ed Stewart.
-They had planned and dreamed of a large habitat and companions for this gentle, sweet lion.
+Sheba's first steps into her spacious new habitat at ARK 2000 was an emotional experience for PAWS' directors Pat Derby and Ed Stewart.
+They had long dreamed of a large habitat and companions for this gentle, sweet lion.

 BAMBEK, DAKTARI, SIMBA AND CAMBA